tabishiqbal/rails_starter_vue_tailwind_postgres_devise/README.md

 You are mostly starting from scratch with these tools besides for the basic installation, so there are very few assumptions or defaults if any.
 * See Tailwind Docs (https://tailwindcss.com)
 * See Vue Docs (https://vuejs.org)
+#### Devise
+* A User model was initialized with defaults.
+* Views were generated and modified to use Tailwind.
 * See Devise Docs (https://github.com/plataformatec/devise)